Unidocs1/sphinx_repo_manager/tools/README.md

 The equivalent of installing ../requirements.txt yourself, but friendlier (and creates a symlink to repo_manager for tooling).

+## template-doc/ dir

+Paste this to new repos for a `docs/` template.
+Be sure to replace the `%PLACEHOLDERS%` (either via a script or manually) at:

+* docs/README.md
+* docs/source/conf.py

 ## tool_template.py

 Start here for tooling -- a minimal template to read the manifest file, then leave you to it.